Joyce Bulifant: Television movies

 Bulifant appeared in Hanging by a Thread, Better Late Than Never, Little Women, Charley's Aunt, and The Shining.

 Game shows

 Bulifant appeared as a frequent guest on game shows including Name That Tune, Password, Match Game, Crosswits, Tattletales, To Tell the Truth, $25,000 Pyramid, and Decisions Decisions, along with David Letterman.

 The Brady Bunch

 Bulifant was the original choice for the role of Carol Brady on ABC's The Brady Bunch, but the part ultimately went to Florence Henderson.

 Film

 Bulifant's most popular film roles were as Rosemary in the Disney live-action feature The Happiest Millionaire, in which she sang "Bye-Yum Pum Pum," and in the 1980 comedy Airplane!

+In Airplane!, Bulifant played the mother of a daughter in need of a heart transplant, played by Jill Whelan, in a nod to characters from Airport 1975.
+This was fitting, since Whelan had already begun playing Vicki Stubing on "The Love Boat", the daughter of the Love Boat captain, played by Gavin MacLeod.
+MacLeod and Bulifant played a married couple on "The Mary Tyler Moore Show".
+Airplane thus tied MacLeod's two TV families together.

 She has twice been directed by her son, John Asher, in Diamonds and Tooken, and appeared in a comedic short, The Haircut, opposite John Cassavetes.

 Recognition

 Bulifant received a Theatre World Award for 1961–1962 for her performance in Whisper to Me.

 In 2014, she and her husband Roger Perry were honored with a Golden Palm Star on the Walk of Stars in Palm Springs, California.